 where $\widehat{\Sigma}_n$ is the empirical covariance matrix of $\{X_i\}_{i=1}^n$.
 When $m = o(n)$

-where expectations in the right and left sides are taken with respect to the distribution of the matched data and the product distribution of the matched and unmatched respectively. \end{proposition}
+where expectations on the right and left sides are taken with respect to the distribution of the matched data and the product distribution of the matched and unmatched, respectively. \end{remark}